-\begin{theorem}[Nielsen-Thurston classification] Let $f \in \Mod(S)$.
-Then one of the following holds: \begin{enumerate} \item $f$ is \emph{periodic}, i.e., $f$ is of finite order. \item $f$ is \emph{reducible}, i.e., $f$ fixes an isotopy class of a multicurve. \item $f$ is \emph{pseudo-Anosov}, i.e., there exist a representative $f_0$ of the isotopy class $f$ and a pair of transverse measured foliations that are invariant under $f_0$ and their transverse measures are multiplied by $\la_f$ and $1/\la_f$ for some $\la_f > 1$.
+\begin{theorem}[Thurston's classification] Let $f \in \Mod(S)$.
+Then one of the following holds: \begin{enumerate} \item $f$ is \emph{periodic} , i.e., $f$ is of finite order. \item $f$ is \emph{reducible} , i.e., $f$ fixes an isotopy class of a multicurve. \item $f$ is \emph{pseudo-Anosov} , i.e., there exist a representative $f_0$ of the isotopy class $f$ and a pair of transverse measured foliations that are invariant under $f_0$ and their transverse measures are multiplied by $\la_f$ and $1/\la_f$ respectively for some $\la_f > 1$.
 In this case, the constant $\la_f$ is called the stretch factor of $f$. \end{enumerate} \end{theorem}

-More detailed discussion on measured foliations and transverse measures is required to precisely understand what pseodo-Anosov means.
-Howeover, it is enough for us to know the classification theorem and the fact that no power of a pseudo-Anosov mapping class fixes an isotopy class of a simple closed curve, in contrast to reducible mapping classes.
+A more detailed discussion on measured foliations and transverse measures is required to precisely understand what pseudo-Anosov means.
+However, it is enough for us to know the classification theorem and the fact that no power of a pseudo-Anosov mapping class fixes an isotopy class of a simple closed curve, in contrast to reducible mapping classes.